jabbany/exhentai-metadata-archive/README.md

 # exhentai-metadata-archive
 Archival JSONL dump of the exhentai metadata from the community crawl.
+In case you want to do some machine learning with it.

+## Files
+The dataset is compressed and can be found in `data/`.
+The current version contains the `no CG, no cosplay` pages.

+An uncompressed `100`-record sample can be found in `data/sample-100.jsonl`.

 ## Schema
 - `id`: Gallery id in the form of `g/*/*`